drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Which Route is Preferable?

-The synthesis that starts from D-mannitol is more economic.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/which-route-is-preferable-5b5dac21'><i class='fa fa-play' aria-hidden='true'></i></button>The synthesis that starts from D-mannitol is more economic.
 Thymidine the starting material for the first scheme is very expensive whereas D-mannitol is readily available.
 Today not only economic factors but also ecologic factors are taken into account and chemists are paying more attention to green chemistry.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer